keramics/keramics/docs/formats/src/ewf.md

 * Defined in [ASR Data - E01 Compression Format](http://www.asrdata.com/whitepaper-html)
 * Found in EWF-E01 in EnCase 1 to 7 or linen 5 to 7 or FTK Imager, EWF-L01 in EnCase 5 to 7, and SMART (EWF-S01)
 * Found at the start of the first segment file or in EnCase 4 to 7 after the header2 section in the first segment file.
-Not found in subsequent segment files.
+Typically not found in subsequent segment files with the exception of Logicube Dossier generated EWF-E01 files.

 The additional data this section contains is the following: